-The FPI Group performs a review of supplier quality as well as conducts onsite visits.
+The FPI Group systematically reviews supplier quality and conducts onsite visits periodically or as required.

 Whistleblowers Policy

 FPI Group adheres to a whistleblowing policy that encourages employees to report matters without any risk of subsequent victimization, discrimination or disadvantage, and to ensure appropriate handling of the investigation.